Time reversal of Markov processes with jumps under a finite entropy condition: Examples

 The first requirement of \eqref{eq-117} becomes $ \IZs \1_ {\{|\xi|\le 1\}} |\xi|^2\ \sigma(|\xi|)\, d\xi< \infty, $ which amounts to \eqref{eq-124}-(c) and the second one is trivially satisfied.
 The control of large jumps is done by \eqref{eq-110} which is finite by \eqref{eq-124}-(b). \\ In view of Remark \ref{rem-01}-(iii), to control the small jumps it remains to verify \eqref{eq-119}:

 Because $V$ is $C^1,$ the contribution of the first two terms in the integrand is finite by \eqref{eq-124}-(c).
 Similarly, the contribution of the third term is finite by \eqref{eq-124}-(d).
-Finally, Hypothesis-d1 is trivially satisfied because $R$ is reversible by Proposition \ref{res-45}. \end{proof}
+Finally, Hypothesis \ref{ass-08}-d1 is trivially satisfied because $R$ is reversible by Proposition \ref{res-45}. \end{proof}

 The proof of Proposition \ref{res-47} is twofold: (1) obtain $\LLb^R=\LLf^R$ for a reversible reference Markov measure $R,$ (2) then extend the time reversal formula to $P$ such that $H(P|R)< \infty.$ The main advantage of this strategy is that \emph{we do not have to suppose any a priori regularity of the marginals of $P,$ } and this works for a vast family of Markov measures.